Predicting speech intelligibility from EEG in a non-linear classification paradigm: Evaluation of the dilated convolutional model

 \subsubsection{Setup}

-The dilated convolutional and baseline models were trained and evaluated on the Fairytale dataset for input segment lengths of 0.5, 1, 2, 5, 10 and 20 seconds.
-The results for both models were compared for each input segment length and statistically evaluated utilizing a linear mixed-effects model following the implementation of \cite{lindstrom_newtonraphson_1988} in the \verb|statsmodels| package \cite{seabold2010statsmodels}.
-Input segment length and model type (baseline versus dilated convolutional model) were designated to be fixed effects and the subject was designated as a random effect.
+The dilated convolutional and decoder baseline were trained and evaluated on the Fairytale dataset for input segment lengths of 0.5, 1, 2, 5, 10 and 20 seconds.
+The CCA models were trained using the full train set of the Fairytale data.
+The results for all models were compared for each input segment length and statistically evaluated utilizing a linear mixed-effects model, using the \verb|lme4| (version 1.1.23) \cite{bates_lme4_2021} and \verb|lmerTest| \cite{kuznetsova_lmertest_2020} (version 3.1.2) packages in R (version 4.0.3)\cite{Team2014RAL}.
+Input segment length and model were designated to be fixed effects and the subject was designated as a random effect.The \verb|emmeans| (1.4.6) \cite{lenth_emmeans_2021} package was used to perform a pairwise Tukey's test on the levels of the model fixed effect to determine whether the performance of between models differed significantly.